The West~Bound Limited: Development

 Film Booking Offices of America (FBO) was an energetic, independent American silent era film studio.
 The company released around 110 features and shorts a year.
 The company focused on producing low-budget films emphasizing first-class westerns, action films, romantic melodramas, and comedy shorts.
 The company mainly distributed its pictures to small-town venues and independent theater chains, which changed their pictures three times a week.
 FBO would make their pictures appeal to every member of the American family.

-The average cost per FBO production was $50,000 to $75,000 dollars equivalent to $ to $ in 2021 compared to the Major film studios which could spend five times as much to produce a movie.
+The average cost per FBO production was $50,000 to $75,000 equivalent to $ to $ in 2021 compared to the Major film studios which could spend five times as much to produce a movie.